Find answers to frequently asked questions pertaining to your membership, credentials, and more.

 All Yoga Alliance credentials stand as markers of high quality, safe, accessible, and equitable yoga teaching.
 You can proudly display your credential along with your bio on our teacher or school directory and your marketing materials to highlight your experience.
 We also provide you with discounts on yoga products and business services, a yoga research library, and complimentary professional development courses that qualify for Yoga Alliance Continuing Education.
 In addition, we engage in initiatives that protect and support the yoga community so it can practice and teach yoga freely through our advocacy efforts.
 We oppose unnecessary regulation that stifles the diversity of yoga, serves no benefit to the public, or unfairly targets the yoga community.
 Additionally, through the Yoga Alliance Foundation, we build programs that support equity in yoga and leverage yoga for social impact.

 How can I obtain liability insurance?
 Show

-Among our member benefits, Yoga Alliance offers an exclusive, comprehensive, members-only liability insurance program for members that reside in the United States, Canada, Japan, and the United Kingdom.
+Among our member benefits, Yoga Alliance offers an exclusive, comprehensive, members-only liability insurance program for members that reside in the United States, Canada, and Japan.
 Liability insurance is also available to members who reside and teach or train Japan.
 These programs are evaluated each year to verify that they provide the “best-in-market” premiums and limits with no gaps in coverage.